fbpx

 Types of Social Security Benefits

-2. Survivor benefits: These are payments provided to a deceased worker’s spouse, children, or other eligible family members who had paid into the Social Security system.
+2. Survivor Benefits.
+These benefits are paid to surviving spouses, children, or other eligible family members of a deceased worker who had accumulated enough credits in the Social Security system.

 Determining the Taxability of Social Security Benefits